-13th International Left Handers Day Today celebrates lefties and raises awareness on the issues faced by left-handers in their daily lives.

-13th Obon Obon is fusion of the ancient Japanese belief in ancestral spirits and a Japanese Buddhist custom to honour the spirits of one's ancestors.

-15th Indian Independence Day Commemorating the nation's independence from the British Empire on 15 August 1947.

-16th National Day of Action Against Bullying and Violence The National Day of Action is Australia's key anti-bullying event for schools.
-To register an event or access resources (such as lesson plans and class activities) visit: bullyingnoway. gov.au/nationalday
+- 13th International Left Handers Day Today celebrates lefties and raises awareness on the issues faced by left-handers in their daily lives. - 13th Obon Obon is fusion of the ancient Japanese belief in ancestral spirits and a Japanese Buddhist custom to honour the spirits of one's ancestors. - 15th Indian Independence Day Commemorating the nation's independence from the British Empire on 15 August 1947. - 15th National Day of Action Against Bullying and Violence The National Day of Action is Australia's key anti-bullying event for schools.
+To register an event or access resources (such as lesson plans and class activities) visit: bullyingnoway. gov.au/nationalday - 16th 23rd Children's Book Week 2025 Theme: 'Book an Adventure'.

-16th - 23rd Keep Australia Beautiful Week The aim of the Keep Australia Beautiful campaign is to demonstrate the easy ways people can help the environment and also save money by making a few simple changes around the home and in their daily lives.

-17th - 23rd Children's Book Week 2023 Theme: 'Read Grow Inspire'.
 Each year, across Australia, The Children's Book Council of Australia brings children and books together celebrating Children's Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children's Literature.
-You will often see Children's Book Character Parades and talented librarians creating amazing displays. #CBCA2023

-18th Vietnam Veterans Day (Long Tan Day) This day is the anniversary of the Battle of Long Tan, now synonymous with Vietnam Veterans Day.
-In acknowledging Vietnam Veterans' Day, communities throughout Australia remember the sacrifices made by our young men and women in a conflict that spanned a ten-year period, thus making it the longest war in which Australian's participated.

-19th World Photography Day Today is a worldwide celebration of the art, craft, science and history of photography.
+You will often see Children's Book Character Parades and talented librarians creating amazing displays. #CBCA2025 - 18th Vietnam Veterans Day (Long Tan Day) This day is the anniversary of the Battle of Long Tan, now synonymous with Vietnam Veterans Day.
+In acknowledging Vietnam Veterans' Day, communities throughout Australia remember the sacrifices made by our young men and women in a conflict that spanned a ten-year period, thus making it the longest war in which Australian's participated. - 19th World Photography Day Today is a worldwide celebration of the art, craft, science and history of photography.
 This day is considered as the annual celebration and a chance to praise the art and beauty of photography.
-Along with that, there are a lot of exhibitions that are organised on this day to showcase some amazing photos.

-19th World Humanitarian Day World Humanitarian Day is used to increase public awareness about humanitarian assistance activities worldwide and the importance of international cooperation in this regard, as well as to honour all humanitarian and United Nations and associated personnel who have worked in the promotion of the humanitarian cause and those who have lost their lives in the cause of duty.

-19th International Orangutan Day To recognise the most iconic victim of the palm oil industry, International Orangutan Day has been set for August 19th, every year.
-This event is to help encourage the public to take action in preserving this amazing species.
+Along with that, there are a lot of exhibitions that are organised on this day to showcase some amazing photos. - 19th World Humanitarian Day World Humanitarian Day is used to increase public awareness about humanitarian assistance activities worldwide and the importance of international cooperation in this regard, as well as to honour all humanitarian and United Nations and associated personnel who have worked in the promotion of the humanitarian cause and those who have lost their lives in the cause of duty. - 19th International Orangutan Day To recognise the most iconic victim of the palm oil industry, International Orangutan Day has been set for August 19th, every year.
+This event is to help encourage the public to take action in preserving this amazing species. - 24th 28th World Water Week This Week aims to raise community awareness about current and future water issues and to encourage the community to take action to protect our vital water sources.
+It's also a celebration of water achievements in painting a sustainable future for generations to come. - 28th La Tomatina La Tomatina is a food fight festival held in Spain where more than one hundred metric tons of over-ripe tomatoes are thrown in the streets.

-19th Raksha Bandhan (Hindu) A Hindu religious and secular festival.
-In simple words, Raksha Bandhan means "bond of protection".

-25th - 29th World Water Week This Week aims to raise community awareness about current and future water issues and to encourage the community to take action to protect our vital water sources.
-It's also a celebration of water achievements in painting a sustainable future for generations to come.

-28th La Tomatina La Tomatina is a food fight festival held in Spain where more than one hundred metric tons of over-ripe tomatoes are thrown in the streets.

-28th National Meals on Wheels Day National Meals on Wheels Day is an opportunity to celebrate the 78,700 volunteers that contribute to their community.